 Each year, we kick off Homecoming weekend with a Friday evening parade—an event that showcases IU student groups and local community organizations.
-To participate in the parade, please review the information below and submit the Parade Entry Form by 5 p.m. on Oct.
-4.
+Please check back in August to apply for the 2020 Homecoming parade.

 Homecoming Parade Guide

 Parade entry forms are due by 5 p.m.

 Mandatory meeting for all parade participants at either 6 p.m. or 7 p.m.* All entries will receive their lineup order and time at this meeting.

 *Let us know as soon as possible if you are unable to attend either time.